digitalfox/pydici/README.markdown

 Collect static files with ./manage.py collectstatic

 Setup your apache virtual env:

 - activate mod_wsgi.
 - activate ssl
 - active mod_expires
 - add Alias to /media and /static
 - define auth backend.
 By default, pydici is designed to work with an http front end authentication.
 Look at https://docs.djangoproject.com/en/dev/howto/auth-remote-user/

+Setup in cron (or your favorite scheduler) the followings tasks (adapt the schedule and options to your needs):

+    5 2  * * *      <path to pydici>/venv/python -W ignore::DeprecationWarning <path to pydici>/manage.py clearsessions                    # Purge expired sessions in database
+    0 6 1 * *       <path to pydici>/venv/python -W ignore::DeprecationWarning <path to pydici>/batch/timesheet_check.py                   # Warn for incomplete and surbooking timesheet for past month
+    0 6 2-31 * *    <path to pydici>/venv/python -W ignore::DeprecationWarning <path to pydici>/batch/timesheet_check.py -w                # Warn for incomplete timesheet for past month
+    0 6 21-31 * *   <path to pydici>/venv/python -W ignore::DeprecationWarning <path to pydici>/batch/timesheet_check.py -m current -d 20  # Warn for incomplete timesheet on current month for 20th first days
+    0 * * * *       <path to pydici>/venv/python -W ignore::DeprecationWarning <path to pydici>/manage.py process_tasks -d 3600            # Process tasks for 1 hour

 ## Updating an existing installation